hadipourh/autoguess/README.md

 K_1_0_1, K_1_0_2, K_1_0_3, W_0_1_2, K_1_2_2, W_0_2_3
 ```

 In the above command we have used [Boolector](https://github.com/boolector/boolector) as the SMT solver.
+I wanted to let you know that the Boolector project has been officially archived in 2024 and is no longer maintained.
+So, we removed Boolector from the list of SMT solvers in Autoguess.

 ***MILP***